Pool 18, Upper Mississippi River Miles 431- 428, Mercer County, Illinois.

-The Keithsburg Division is located in Pool 18 along the left descending bank of the Upper Mississippi River (UMR), immediately north of the City of Keithsburg in Mercer County, Illinois.
-The Project lands, part of the Port Louisa National Wildlife Refuge (NWR), are federally-owned.
+The Keithsburg Division Project (Project) is located along the left descending bank of the Upper Mississippi River (UMR), immediately north of the City of Keithsburg in Mercer County, Illinois.
+The Project lands, part of the Port Louisa National Wildlife Refuge, are federally-owned.

 Potential Project Features:

-The Tentatively Selected Plan would restore degraded environmental conditions within the backwater and floodplain forest habitats by providing reliable water level management capabilities and implementing timber stand improvement actions.
-This project will provide an opportunity to improve the quality and diversity of critical habitats.
+The Recommended Plan will restore degraded environmental conditions within the backwater and floodplain forest habitats by providing reliable water level management capabilities and implementing timber stand improvement actions.
+This project will increase the quality and quantity of preferred habitat in this location.

 Summarized Project Costs